Suicide of Jacintha Saldanha: Southern Cross Austereo

 Following news of Saldanha's suicide, Austereo CEO Rhys Holleran said that Greig and Christian were both "deeply shocked" and would not return to their radio show until further notice.
 A day later, as advertisers boycotted or threatened to boycott the station, 2Day FM suspended all advertising indefinitely.
 On 10 December, Greig and Christian gave their first interviews since Saldanha's death, telling Nine Network's A Current Affair and Seven Network's Today Tonight that they were still "badly shaken" over the tragedy.

-Advertising on 2Day FM resumed 13 December, with Austereo announcing that it would donate the remainder of station advertising proceeds for 2012—a minimum of A$500,000 (£320,000)—to a memorial fund to benefit Saldanha's family.
+Advertising on 2Day FM resumed from 13 December, with Austereo announcing that it would donate the remainder of station advertising proceeds for 2012—a minimum of A$500,000 (£320,000)—to a memorial fund to benefit Saldanha's family.
 Austereo also cancelled its annual Christmas party for employees in Sydney and donated the funds for the party to the non-profit organisations Beyond Blue and Lifeline.

 On 27 January 2013, Austereo announced that Hot30 Countdown was cancelled.
 Christian returned to work in February and won Austereo's "Top Jock" award in June 2013 for his work on Fox FM in Melbourne, while Greig remained off-air.
 Greig later sued Austereo for failure to provide a safe workplace; the lawsuit was settled in December 2013.
 As part of the settlement, Austereo made a public statement that Greig was not responsible for the decision to air the hoax call and had suggested that it be edited before broadcast.
 Greig found work in advertising after leaving Austereo, but in 2016 returned to radio work in Wollongong, south of Sydney.
 In March 2018, Greig revealed that she became the target of online bullies following the prank and became a contributor for anti-bullying campaigns.

 In India

 The burial function for Saldanha was held on 17 December 2012 in the town of Shirva in Karnataka, India.
 More than 1,000 people attended the mass and burial ceremony, including a minister of Karnataka state, a former Central Minister and other state functionaries.
 Several Karnataka dignitaries also visited Saldanha's mother, who lives in Mangalore with Saldanha's siblings.

 Dozens of students staged a demonstration in front of the British High Commission in New Delhi, carrying banners demanding "Justice for Jacintha".
 The Chief Minister of Karnataka expressed concern over the back-to-back deaths of Saldanha and Savita Halappanavar, both women of Karnataka origin working abroad, and wrote letters to the Indian prime minister urging him to take steps to ensure the safety of Indian origin people abroad.
-RJ Balaji, based in Chennai, Tamil Nadu, discontinued his radio show Cross Talk – where he made prank calls to unsuspecting victims – in response to Saldanha's death.
+RJ Balaji, based in Chennai, Tamil Nadu, discontinued his radio show Cross Talk—where he made prank calls to unsuspecting victims—in response to Saldanha's death.